wesbragagt/hason/docs/nix.md

 # Nix Setup for jq WebAssembly Compilation

-This document explains the Nix-based build system for compiling jq to WebAssembly (WASM) for use in the hason PWA.
+This document explains the Nix-based build system for compiling jq to WebAssembly (WASM) for use in the hason monorepo, including the React PWA and npm package distribution.

 ## Overview